 It's only possible, for example, to use your real photo as an avatar when you feel safe and welcome.

 That is why we also have a Code of Conduct which is strictly enforced.

 It basically amounts to "be nice," and anyone who misbehaves is banned from the server.

 Look out for Community Heros

 Any member who exemplifies one or all of these values is awarded the Community Hero role on Discord.
-You can recognise Community Heros by their helpful nature and purple username:
+You can recognise Community Heros by their helpful nature and orange username: